SHIPWRECKS OF SOUTHEAST ASIA & SHIPS CARRYING SOUTHEAST ASIAN GOODS

 More than 60,000 pieces of ceramics, precious metals and other cargo were recovered.
 The majority of ceramics were from the Changsha kilns (50,000+), in addition to smaller amounts of ceramics from Guangdong, plus Chaozhou, Xing, Yue, Gongxian, and earthenware in addition to gold vessels, a number of gilded silver boxes, a flask and ingots, bronze mirrors, bronze ware (including lead and copper coins), and diverse other wares.
 The collection gives “irrefutable archaeological evidence that there was direct trade between the western Indian Ocean and China during the latter part of the first millennium” (Michael Flecker).
+Professor John Miksic notes in The A to Z of Ancient Southeast Asia that “the Arab writer Suleiman, who visited Guangzhou in 851, noted that the city had a Muslim community.
+It was possibly from this port that this Arab ship sailed.”
 A selection of the artefacts plus a model of the ship is housed in the Asian Civilisations Museum in Singapore.
 For more information, click here.

 The Binh Thuan was an early 17th century Chinese junk (~1608) found by fishermen ~40 nautical miles off the coast of Binh Thuan Province, southern Vietnam in 2001.
 Her cargo included a significant number of cast-iron pans as well as a large number of Swatow ware intended for the Southeast Asian or Japanese market.
 (For a map of 16-17 Swatow kiln sites in China click here.)
 It was “the first full consignment of Zhangzhou porcelain ever found … comprised roughly of equal numbers of underglaze B&W and overglaze enamel decorated ware, mostly in the form of dishes, bowls, jarlets, and covered boxes ….
 Zhangzhou production was limited to the period between the mid-16th and mid-17th centuries” [Michael Flecker, Symposium on the Chinese Export Ceramic Trade in SEA, 12-14 March, 2006].
 Half of the 34,000 salvaged items were retained for museums in Vietnam, and half were auctioned in Melbourne by Christie’s in March 2004.
 For more information, click here.